dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 | Random Forest Classifer Six                                                                                                                                | 0.768    | 0.717  | 0.826     | 246           | 46              |
 | Logistic Regression Three                                                                                                                                  | 0.765    | 0.736  | 0.796     | 244           | 48              |

-## Visualze Best Model and Explain Usefulness
+## Visualze Best Model
+The next step was visualizing the results of the best model in an easy to understand way.

+ ## Model Usefulness
-The final step was visualizing the results of the best model and explaining how the model could be utilized in a hospital setting to benefit medical practitioners and their patients.
+The final step, and argubably most critical one, is explaining how the results could be utilized in a medical facility setting to benefit medical practitioners and their patients.
+* The model could be implemented, along with the patient's formal checkups and examinations, to assist medical practitioners in correctly diagnosing heart disease in their patients.
+* It would allow practitioners to get an in-depth understanding of which factors contribute to heart disease, and set up a prehabilitation routine for their patients that would help decrease those factors (such as helping the patient establish a diet and exercise regimen to decrease their serum cholesterol).
+This would provide patients a path towards a clean bill of health, and prevent possible heart disease in the future.

 (Put code at bottom - base off table of contents and say for all code (script) - go to the Github page for the project (give link to heart disease))

+Questions: how else could the model be useful?
+Other visuals that could be useful to visualize the results?

 Hi there!
 I'm Paul.
 I’m a physics major turned programmer.
 Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
 Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.